analytiq-hub/sig-agent/docs/authentication.md

   * OAuth session tokens are stored in the `accounts` collection
   * To reset state, delete the `users` and `accounts` collections

-* FAQ:
+# FAQ

 * How do I deal with a `OAuthAccountNotLinked` Error with OAuth providers?
   * This occurs when the same email was used to log in through a different OAuth provider, or through email/password authentication.
   * To resolve, log in through the old provider, and delete the user through our settings page.
 * If the error persists:
   * An older version of the code was inconsistenly saving OAuth information to the database.
 As of version 6.0.2, this is fixed.
   * To further resolve this, ask the admin to delete the user/account records in the `users` and `accounts` collections.
 Then, re-authenticate with the OAuth provider.